react4j/react4j/docs/_docs/arez.md

 ### Extract Components

 If we return to React's DevTools and turn "Highlight Updates" on again.
-The next thing you will notice is that the component is re-rendered any time a Todo is added or reoved as the value for the expression `AppData.model.totalCount()` changes.
+The next thing you will notice is that the component is re-rendered any time a Todo is added or removed as the value for the expression `AppData.model.totalCount()` changes.
 Unfortunately `@Computed` will not help us here as the html output changes every time a re-render occurs.
 However we can decide to limit the scope of the rendering by extracting a component that encapsulates the html that changes.